 How are Joint Injections Performed?

 The manner in which the injection is performed varies depending on which joint is being treated.
 Initially, the patient is placed in a comfortable position that allows the joint to be accessed easily by the physician.
 Prior to a joint injection procedure, the patient’s skin is cleansed and the injection site is numbed with a local anesthetic.
 Under the guidance of a live X-ray machine (fluoroscopy) a needle is then directed into the joint space.
 Your doctor may first inject a contrast dye to confirm that the needle is properly positioned.
 The medication is then administered into the injection site, bathing the inflamed structures within the joint, and providing subsequent pain relief.

 The duration of pain relief provided by joint injections varies from patient to patient.
 The effects can last from a few weeks to a few months.
 If the pain returns after this period of time, repeat injections can be performed.

 Learn More about Joint Injections in Austin

-If you would like more information about joint injections at our Austin clinic, or would like to schedule an appointment, please give our office a call at (512) 981-7246.
+If you would like more information about joint injections at our pain management clinic or would like to schedule an appointment, please give our office a call at (512) 981-7246.
 You may also request a visit online by clicking on the button below.